TabarBaptiste/QualityAssurance/README.md

 ## Testing Concepts Demonstrated

-1. **Unit Testing**: The smallest unit of testing, verifies specific responses to particular stimuli
+1. **Unit Testing**: The smallest unit of testing.
+It checks for a specific response to a particular set of inputs.
 2. **Test Suite**: Collection of multiple test cases or test suites
 3. **Test Runner**: Component that orchestrates the execution of tests and provides results